YohanAugusto/curotec/README.md

 - **lint**: Runs ESLint to check for code quality issues.
 - **preview**: Previews the built project using Vite.

+## TODO

+Properly remove erase the lines when select erase tool.
+Need more time to make it work as expected.

 ## Getting Started

 1. **Clone the repository**: